NormanDoorman/Wilbahhh/README.md

-Heyo !
+Heya there!

-I usually go by Norman, Nolan, or Wil, but you can call me anythin' ya want!
+I go by multiple names like Norman, Nolan, Wil, etc, but ya can call me anything ya want!

-Genderfluid + Unlabeled

-eng/norwegian!
+I'm a genderfluid and unlabeled/questioning guy, so just use any prns and call me gay if you want.

+I'm not fully fluent in english, so don't mind if I make any mistakes :)

+Minor!!!
+13-15

+Read more about me in my rentry! :))